What is the Visura Catastrale

-The “visura catastale” (Land Registry Extract) is a document issued by the Italian Tax Agency containing information recorded at the Land Registry in relation to real estate – buildings or land – located in Italian national territory.
+The “visura catastale” (Land Registry Extract) is a document issued by the Italian Tax Agency containing information recorded at the Italian Land Registry in relation to real estate – buildings or land – located in Italian national territory.

 It is possible to search the land registry to find all real estate owned by a individual or a legal entity, or to a single property.